 4. Talk about the rules beforehand.
 For instance: no eating treats until they are sorted and deemed safe, no treat sharing with friends, etc.

-5. Throw away any home made treats.
+5. Throw away any home-made treats.
 This applies to the non food allergic too.

-7. Consider swapping the unsafe candy with safe candy you have bought for your child or with another reward-monetary or otherwise.
+7. Consider swapping the unsafe candy with safe candy you have bought for your child or with another reward, monetary or otherwise.

 8. Donate the unsafe candy to a shelter or other organization or bring to the office to share.
+(Our dentist collects candy to send off to troops.)

 9. Don’t forget to praise your child for following your rules and learning to manage his/her allergies.